Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

-How to Cook the Perfect Sirloin Roast Beef
+The Perfect Sirloin Roast

 If you're lucky enough to find a sirloin roast or sirloin tip roast, then you've elevated a beef roast far beyond a simple pot roast, yummy as that might be.
+I've noticed they aren't often carried in regular grocery stores, but that may just be because I live in a tiny town with few choices.
+Larger areas should have them, or the meat counter will probably order one for you if you ask.

 I've done a couple of articles on roasting beef with different cuts and techniques.
 This one however, might be just about my favorite.
 If you want beautifully tender, medium rare slices of juicy beef then read on, mon ami!

 Like most of my recipes, this is far simpler to achieve than you might think.
 You really only need a few ingredients, including salt and pepper.
 The only specialty piece of equipment you need is a good meat thermometer, and if you've been reading my articles, you should already have one.
-If you don't , go!
+If you don't, go!
 Get one!
 It's one of the best investments you can make for fabulous food.
 The payoff is amazing.

 Don't Use Cooking Charts

-All I ask is that you don't pay attention to the charts that tell you how long to roast per pound - these are so inaccurate you'll end up with underdone or overdone roast and a broken heart.
+All I ask is that you don't pay attention to the charts that tell you how long to roast per pound—these are so inaccurate you'll end up with underdone or overdone roast and a broken heart.
 Don't do this to yourself.

 The charts don't work because there's no way to accurately predict the starting temperature of the roast, the accuracy of the oven temperature, or the way you're holding your pinky when you put the roast in the oven.